KubeOrchestra/.github/SECURITY.md

 ## Reporting a Vulnerability

-The KubeOrchestra project treats security vulnerabilities seriously, so we strive to take action quickly when required.
+The KubeOrch project treats security vulnerabilities seriously, so we strive to take action quickly when required.

 The project requests that security issues be disclosed in a responsible manner to allow adequate time to respond.
 If a security issue or vulnerability has been found, please disclose the details using one of the following methods:

 ### Primary Reporting Method
-Open a private security advisory using [GitHub's vulnerability report mechanism](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability) in the appropriate KubeOrchestra repository.
+Open a private security advisory using [GitHub's vulnerability report mechanism](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing-information-about-vulnerabilities/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability) in the appropriate KubeOrch repository.

 ### Alternative Reporting Method
 If you cannot use GitHub's private reporting, please create a confidential issue in our community repository with the label "security" and mark it as confidential.